-5.1.8 Conflict of interest - procedures for meetings
+5.1.8 Conflict of interest - Procedures for Meetings

-Should a matter relating to the interests of the Chairperson arise, he/she should depute to another Director to chair the board meeting and should absent himself/herself when the Board is deliberating or deciding on a matter in which the Chairperson or a person or body connected with the Chairperson has an interest.
+Should a matter relating to the interests of the Chairperson arise, they should depute to another Director to chair the board meeting and should absent themselves when the Board is deliberating or deciding on a matter in which the Chairperson or a person or body connected with the Chairperson has an interest.

-A Director should absent himself/herself when the Board is deliberating or deciding on matters in which that Director (other than in his/her capacity as a member of the Board) or a person or body connected with the Director has an interest.
+A Director should absent themselves when the Board is deliberating or deciding on matters in which that Director (other than in their capacity as a member of the Board) or a person or body connected with the Director has an interest.
 In such cases, Mercy University Hospital should maintain a 'restricted circulation minute'.